 Later in college, I would order biscuits and gravy for breakfast from George’s Cafe because they built a small restaurant in our commons.
 It was great and I spent way too much of my college credit money there.
 All of Indiana State University did.

-I made my own biscuits with flare because, well why not?
+Did I make my own biscuits with a flare because, well why not?
 These biscuits can be the star of a meal.
-Cracker Barrel extra sharp cheddar cheese is a must because of its smooth and rich flavor with the a sharp bite that wakes up your tastebuds.
-Several other food bloggers are sharing recipes with Cracker Barrel cheese and Kraft Mac N’ Cheese that bring back memories – just follow #KraftCooking on Google+ to find them all.
+Cracker Barrel extra sharp cheddar cheese is a must because of its smooth and rich flavor with the sharp bite that wakes up your taste buds.
+Several other food bloggers are sharing recipes with Cracker Barrel cheese and Kraft Mac N’ Cheese that brings back memories – just follow#KraftCooking on Google+ to find them all.

 Cheddar Jalapeno Bacon Biscuits

 - 6 sliced bacon